kgdunn/pid-book/process-monitoring/process-monitoring.rst

 	..
 SLIDE: organoleptic properties, Particle size distribution

-Discuss one of these unit operations with your neighbour in the class.
+Discuss one of these unit operations with your colleague.
 Which variables would you monitor?

 - Waste water treatment process
 - Tablet/pharmaceutical manufacturing